 The success of our business is built on our talented employees.
-At December 31, 2021, we had approximately 24,000 employees worldwide, of whom approximately 5,300 are employed in the United States.
+At December 31, 2022, we had approximately 24,600 employees worldwide, of whom approximately 5,500 are employed in the United States.
+Our workforce plans and talent management programs support our employees to best deliver the business strategy and ensure their development and engagement.